department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15_IET_002_TraefikEE-Keycloak-SSO-on-Kubernetes-Ingress.md

 This document explains why:
 1. Authentication and authorization for microservices should be done on the Kubernetes ingress controller.
-2. A mature solution with enterpise support such as Traefik Enterprise Edition should be used.
+2. A mature solution with enterprise support such as Traefik Enterprise Edition should be used.
 3. We should make this solution available for development teams early in the microservices lifecycle.